10 Ways to Curb Overeating And Lose Weight

 #8 Fiber Is Your Friend.

-High fiber foods like apples, bran, most vegetables, and black beans will help you feel full longer and keep your digestive track free of blockage.
-A high fiber cereal or toast and a small apple is a great way to start your day feeling full.
+High fiber foods like apples, bran, most vegetables, and black beans will help you feel full longer, and keep your digestive track free of blockage.
+A high fiber cereal or toast with a small apple is a great way to start your day feeling full.

 #9 Get It To Go.